dertom95/dtTools/readme.md

   ```
 - |enum_mod
 - |enum_strict
-- |current : value that is used in the template
+- |default : value that is used in the template
 - |map
 - |getmap
 - |if:condition,true-output,false-output